bodgit/puppet-openldap/README.md

 Specify minimum security strength factors in the same form as the `olcSecurity` attribute.

+##### `smbk5pwd`

+Setting this to `true` will enable the `smbk5pwd` overlay.
+In order to add this overlay to the database, the schema files for any enabled backends also need to be loaded.
+Both Red Hat and Debian/Ubuntu enable the Samba backend by default which requires the Samba schema.
+Debian/Ubuntu additionally enable the Kerberos backend which requires the Heimdal KDC/HDB schema and also `slapd` will need to be able to access the KDC master key (`m-key`) file.

+##### `smbk5pwd_backends`

+By default, all backends compiled into the overlay are enabled.
+Pass in an array of backends to enable only some of them.
+This affects which schemas need to be loaded and any additional setup steps.
+This maps to the `olcSmbK5PwdEnable` attribute.

+##### `smbk5pwd_must_change`

+Maps to the `olcSmbK5PwdMustChange` attribute controlling how long until Samba passwords expire after a password change.

 ##### `ssl_ca`

 Maps to the `olcTLSCACertificateFile` attribute.